sockstabby/farmboyweb/README.md

     PHX_HOST=localhost _build/prod/rel/phoenix_react/bin/phoenix_react start

+    or when developing this

+    iex --name phoenix@127.0.0.1 --cookie asdf -S  mix phx.server

     # You should an output similar to the following
     19:52:53.813 [info] Running PhoenixReactWeb.Endpoint with cowboy 2.9.0 at :::4000 (http)
     19:52:53.814 [info] Access PhoenixReactWeb.Endpoint at http://localhost:4000
     # Original Generated Readme Below